-The Funds' audited financial statements for the fiscal year ended December 31, 2023 are included in the Trust's Annual Report to Shareholders dated December 31, 2023.
-You can obtain a copy of the Trust's Annual Report dated December 31, 2023 by writing or calling the Adviser at the address or telephone number set forth on the cover of this SAI.
-The Funds' audited financial statements and the report of the independent registered public accounting firm thereon included in the Annual Report are incorporated by reference into this SAI.
+The Funds' audited financial statements and other information for the fiscal year ended December 31, 2024 are included in the Trust's Form N-CSR filed with the SEC dated as of December 31, 2024.
+You can obtain a copy of the Trust's Form N-CSR and the Annual Report to Shareholders dated December 31, 2024 on the SEC's website at www.sec.gov or by writing or calling the Adviser at the address or telephone number set forth on the cover of this SAI.
+The Funds' audited financial statements and the report of the independent registered public accounting firm thereon included in the Trust's Form N-CSR for the fiscal year ended December 31, 2024 are incorporated by reference into this SAI.